 Tell us about BorrowMyDoggy?

 For owners, it is a way of finding a trusted local dog lover to take care of your dog when you can’t.
-You can rest assured they will treat your dog like family.
+You can rest assured from the centers of dog boarding near me that they will treat your dog like family.
 For borrowers it is a chance to have a dog in your life by spending time with one and helping out owners at the same time.
 Dogs also get more exercise, attention and most importantly, love.
 It’s a win-win!
 It could be someone who has just had a baby who might need someone to help take care of their dog.
 They might be connected with someone who has a five year old but can’t commit to the full time commitment, but has a dog void in their life.
 Every match is very different.
 For the best of dog help, you can try these out and get the best ones.

 What does it cost?